 Have you wondered why balloons make a funny noise when you let them go?
-Have you also noticed how they move fairly gracefully in circles, then right at the end shoots super fast (usually landing on a bookshelf, light or daddy’s head)?
+Have you also noticed how they move fairly gracefully in circles, then shoot super fast right at the end.

 Today we experimented by blowing up a long balloon and letting it loose in the garden.

-The kids couldn’t believe how high the ballon rose in the sky and how much noise it made!
+The kids couldn't believe how high the balloon rose in the sky and how much noise it made!

-The neck of the balloon is very tight.
-The air slips through it slowly, bit by bit.
-When we looked at it, the neck seemed to flap open and closed.
-We think this is why it’s noisy.
+The neck of a balloon is very tight.
+Air slips through it slowly, bit by bit.
+When we looked at it, the neck seemed to flap open and closed, which we think is why it's noisy.

 It moves because the balloon is a big piece of elastic.
-The rubber of the balloon is stretched and wants to go back to its normal size.
+The rubber of the balloon is stretched and wants to return to its normal size.
 This forces the air out of the balloon.
-Air leaving the balloon in one direction exerts a force on the balloon in the opposite direction, the balloon is pushed forward.
+Air leaving the balloon in one direction exerts a force on the balloon in the opposite direction, pushing it forward.
+This is an example of Newton's Third Law in action.

 Is there a way we can make the balloon go in a straight line?